How Much Does A DSA Agent Earn? 2026 में लोन एजेंट (DSA) बनकर कितनी हो सकती है कमाई? जानें कमीशन और मुनाफा!

 - Technology & Marketing Costs: Investing in a website, CRM software, digital marketing, or lead buying portals to generate inquiries.

-- Income Volatility: The biggest risk.
+- How Much Does A DSA Agent Earn Income Volatility: The biggest risk.
 There are dry months with no conversions, especially during market downturns or festive seasons when banks tighten lending.

 - Clawbacks: If a loan is prepaid or an insurance policy is lapsed within a short period (usually 6-12 months), the bank can “claw back” the commission paid.
 This directly hits past earnings.